Sunni6/peak-ai-agent-stack/README.md

 **Receive Final Answer:** RinAI compiles the final answer from tool outputs, RAG context, and the system prompt, reflecting Rin's personality.

 ## Configuration
-    Most configuration parameters are housed in environment variables or small config files within each subfolder.
-Some examples:

     LLM & RAG API Keys
     ANTHROPIC_API_KEY=your_anthropic_key
     TOGETHER_API_KEY=your_together_key